cblearn/cblearn/README.md

 Find more details in the [installation instructions](https://cblearn.readthedocs.io/en/latest/install.html).

-In the [User Guide](https://cblearn.readthedocs.io/en/latest/user_guide/index.html) you find a detailed introduction.
+In the [User Guide](https://cblearn.readthedocs.io/en/latest/user_guide/index.html), you find a detailed introduction.

 ## Features

 ### Datasets

 *cblearn* provides utility methods to simplify the loading and conversion of your comparison datasets.
-In addition, there are functions that download and load multiple real world comparisons.
+In addition, some functions download and load multiple real-world comparisons.

 | Dataset  | Query | #Object | #Response | #Triplet |
 | --- | --- | ---:| ---:| ---:|